 At the end of the previous phase, the qualified teams form the table of the matches of the final phase.
-Depending to the meeting, only the teams composed of members less than 30 years of age will be able to enter the final stages.

 Figure 11: Tree of the final phase

 The matches of the final phase are with knockout, unless otherwise organized on some meetings.
 In the event of double forfeit, double defeat or tie, the match is replayed immediately; if this second match is still a case of double forfeit, double defeat or equality, the winner is determined according to the points acquired at the end of the qualifying phase.